ShadowRocket227/Better-Call-Saul-ChatGPT-jailbreak-/README.md

 Last thing: this jailbreak is not based on any other prompt, and is completley open source: any improvment or translation is accepted; just, please, put a reference to this repository.
 If you want, you can contact me with the addresses in my personal page.

-Disclaimer: I'M NOT RESPONSABLE OF ANY DAMEGE CAUSED BY YOU OR BY THE JAILBREAKED ChatGPT.
+Disclaimer: I'M NOT RESPONSABLE OF ANY DAMEGE CAUSED BY YOU OR BY THE JAILBROKEN ChatGPT.
 THIS PROJECT IS ONLY FOR EDUCATIONAL USE AND IS STILL LEGAL.
 USE THIS AT YOUR OWN RISK.